Albuquerque police investigate a suspicious item at airport

 ALBUQUERQUE, N.M.
-(AP) - Police say they’re investigating a suspicious item found at the Albuquerque International Sunport.
+(AP) - Police say the terminal at Albuquerque International Sunport has been reopened after they investigated a suspicious item found at the airport.

-Airport staff announced the closure of a terminal about 5 p.m.
-Monday.
+Airport staff announced the closure of the terminal about 5 p.m.
+Monday and police announced it was being reopened two hours later.

 Sign up for Daily Newsletters